amitu/dotfiles/README.md

 C-x s: Search in different files.

 C-x S: find files.

+C-x O: helmTAB: temp move to position occur (find patter in this file).

 C-x l: locate, using system locate, searches on all files in system.